-- Recommend CPUC pursue rulemaking to establish universal program evaluation using consistent metrics and data collection to measure market penetration of energy, water, and telephone lowincome customer assistance programs and effectiveness of co-marketing and -enrollment strategies.
-Evaluation should place emphasis within ensuring investments and resources supporting tailored marketing and outreach to hard-to-reach populations, tribes, and underserved areas are on balance with need. - As part of the evaluation and monitoring effort, the Legislature may consider asking the Commission to provide a baseline penetration rate across all programs that is compared to the penetration rate once a new contract is in place as specified intervals of time.
+Commented [HM23]: LIOB could consider aligning this recommendation with the UAS WG recommendation on leveraging the Statewide Verification Hub to support income verification, which is also planned to connect with the FTB income customer assistance programs and effectiveness of co-marketing and -enrollment strategies.
+Evaluation The Ecvaluation should place emphasis within ensuring study whether investments and resources supporting tailored marketing and outreach to hard-to-reach populations, tribes, and underserved areas are on balance with need.

+As part of the evaluation and monitoring effort, the Legislature may consider asking the Commission to provide a baseline penetration participation rate across all programs that is compared to the penetration participation rate once a new contract is in place as specified intervals of time.